pi-hole/docs/docs/main/prerequisites.md

 ### IP Addressing

 Pi-hole needs a static IP address to properly function (a DHCP reservation is just fine).
-Users may run into issues because **we currently install `dhcpcd5`, which may conflict with other running network managers** such as `dhclient`, `dhcpcd`, `networkmanager`, and `systemd-networkd`.

-As part of our install process, **we append some lines to `/etc/dhcpcd.conf` in order to statically assign an IP address**, so take note of this before installing.

-Please be aware of this fact because it [may cause confusion](https://github.com/pi-hole/pi-hole/issues/1713#issue-260746084).
-This is not the ideal situation for us to be in but, since a significant portion of our users are running Pi-hole on Raspbian - and because Pi-hole's roots began with the Raspberry Pi - it's a problem that is [difficult to get away from](https://github.com/pi-hole/pi-hole/issues/1713#issuecomment-332317532).

-Due to the complexity of different ways of setting an IP address across different systems, it's a slow process and [we need help](https://github.com/pi-hole/pi-hole/issues/629).
-If you're willing to contribute, please let us know.
+If you are unsure how to do this, we have prepared a basic guide [here](guides/../../guides/misc/setting-static-ip.md).

 ### Ports